eazytechy/food_order_system/README.md

 # food_order_system

-A monolithic backend for any food ordering application
+A monolithic backend for any food ordering application.

+We will use this backend to learn Django